Nexus Inclusion

 Overview

+Many organisations want to build more inclusive tools and comply with accessibility legislation, but often lack the structure, data, or tools to meet the necessary accessibility standards.
 Nexus Inclusion was created to solve that problem.
-The platform gives teams a clearer view of where they are today, helps identify areas for improvement, and supports ongoing progress through tools, guidance, and reporting.
+The platform gives teams a clearer view of where they are today, helps them identify areas for improvement, and supports ongoing progress through tools, guidance, and reporting.

-That meant shaping how the product should work, how it should be understood, and how it should build trust with users from day one.
-My role focused on turning a complex and sensitive topic into a product experience that felt practical, structured, and easy to adopt.
+As a new product, the challenge was not redesigning an existing experience but defining, designing and marketing one from scratch.
+That meant shaping how the product should work, and ensuring that trust if built with users and customers from day one.
+My role focused on turning a complex and technical product proposition into something that felt approachable, practical, and easy to adopt.

 My approach focused on auditing first and then improving the new MVP product that prioritised key value adding features and usability.

-1. Discovery – Identified usability issues and accessibility barriers within the original Microsoft prototype.
+Discovery – Identified usability issues and accessibility barriers within the original Microsoft prototype.

-2. Design thinking – Defined key users and goals through founder workshops, resulting in three proto-personas.
+Design thinking – Defined key users and goals through founder workshops, resulting in three proto-personas.

-3. Wireframing & UX design – Developed responsive layouts for desktop, tablet, and pitch-side use.
+Wireframing & UX design – Developed responsive layouts for desktop, tablet, and pitch-side use.

-4. UI design – Built a dark-mode interface optimised for clarity, accessibility, and data visualisation.
+UI design – Built a dark-mode interface optimised for clarity, accessibility, and data visualisation.

 My Contribution

-• Needs analysis and product requirements documentation
+Needs analysis and product requirements documentation

-• Product UX design
+UX design

-• Motion design & animation
+Motion design & animation

-• Competitor and market review
+Competitor and market review of existing accessibility focused tools.

 My approach focused on auditing first and then improving the new MVP product that prioritised key value adding features and usability.

-1. Discovery – Identified usability issues and accessibility barriers within the original Microsoft prototype.
+Discovery – Identified usability issues and accessibility barriers within the original Microsoft prototype.

-2. Design thinking – Defined key users and goals through founder workshops, resulting in three proto-personas.
+Design thinking – Defined key users and goals through founder workshops, resulting in three proto-personas.

-3. Wireframing & UX design – Developed responsive layouts for desktop, tablet, and pitch-side use.
+Wireframing & UX design – Developed responsive layouts for desktop, tablet, and pitch-side use.

-4. UI design – Built a dark-mode interface optimised for clarity, accessibility, and data visualisation.
+UI design – Built a dark-mode interface optimised for clarity, accessibility, and data visualisation.

-Product Requirements & Feature Definition
+Product Requirements Documentation

-I created feature documentation covering user needs, MVP priorities, functional requirements, reporting needs, and future opportunities.
-For key modules, this included user stories, use cases, success measures, and the functionality needed for development.
+I created feature documentation covering user needs, MVP priorities, functional requirements, reporting needs and future opportunities.
+For key modules, this included user stories, use cases, success measures and the functionality needed for development.

 Explainer video